cpe-unr/group-project-oops-i-broke-it-again/CONTRIBUTING.md

     git pull origin master
     ```
     * Switch back to your feature branch and merge in master. `git merge master`
-    * Commit and push changes to github.
+    * Commit and push changes to github. `git push some-feature-branch`
     * Open a pull request via GitHub and click merge.

 This flow should prevent us from stepping on each others code and keeps all merge conflicts